turboapps/docs/building/working_with_turbo_studio/k-troubleshooting.md

 );
 ```

-From this Microsoft documentation, we see that the purpose of this function is "return a value entry for a registry key" and the remaining fields of the log entry are:
+From this Microsoft documentation, we see that the purpose of this function is "return a value entry for a registry key" and the remaining fields of the log entry are:<br>
-<b>name</b> - The name of the value entry to obtain data for.
+<b>name</b> - The name of the value entry to obtain data for.<br>
 <b>class</b> - A KEY_VALUE_INFORMATION_CLASS value that determines the type of information returned in the KeyValueInformation buffer.
-For more information about the values that this can be, see the doc on [KEY_VALUE_INFORMATION_CLASS](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/content/wdm/ne-wdm-_key_value_information_class).
+For more information about the values that this can be, see the doc on [KEY_VALUE_INFORMATION_CLASS](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/content/wdm/ne-wdm-_key_value_information_class).<br>
-<b>length</b> - The size, in bytes, of the KeyValueInformation buffer.
+<b>length</b> - The size, in bytes, of the KeyValueInformation buffer.<br>
-<b>resultlength<b> - The size, in bytes, of the key information.
+<b>resultlength<b> - The size, in bytes, of the key information.<br>
 <b>handle</b> - The handle to the key to read value entries from.
-This was created by a previous call to NtCreateKey or NtOpenKey.
+This was created by a previous call to NtCreateKey or NtOpenKey.<br>
-<b>path</b> - The resolved path in the container that the handle represents.
+<b>path</b> - The resolved path in the container that the handle represents.<br>

 From viewing this log entry, we can determine that this thread was looking up a COM GUID to determine how it should be activated.
 It was not able to find the information it was looking for at this location.
 This might be a problem or it might continue its search in another location (ie. in HKCU, etc).
 NOTE: There are always many error codes returned by system calls so determining which error is causing a problem can be tricky.